JoseQuintas/hwgui/samples/Readme.txt

                                       Delivered by Itamar M. Lins Jr. (TNX !)
                                       Attention, sample not checked by HWGUI developer team.

+ +) Additional information for this sample program available in subdirectory "doc".

  1) Sample program needs extra libraries of HWGUI, build them in directory "contrib".